SirWaffle/local-ai-code-completion/README.md

 - better how to guide
 - Adding beam search, and multiple samples to the generation code
 - making post processing steps ( searches, softmax, top_k, top_p ) operate in GPU to avoid costly CPU <-> GPU copies of tensors
-- extending the rust interop to huggingface tokenizers to something less hacky and with more features exposed
+- extending the rust interop to huggingface tokenizers to something less hacky and with more features exposed.
+Make ti thread safe, ensure no memory leaks, add cleanup of rust alloc'ed memory, all that stuff

 ## bad code ( should be changed! )